kbss-cvut/fta-fmea-ui/doc/user-manual.md

 2.1 Login

 Registered user enters their credentials directly into the "Username" and "Password" data fiels.
-After clicking the "Loing" button, the main dashboard of the tool displays.
+After clicking the "sing-in" button, the main dashboard of the tool displays.

 ![Login](https://user-images.githubusercontent.com/94048408/176140512-2940fab0-66a7-402c-8cda-f4671e604da5.png)